mmasuda/Developing-Data-Products-Shiny-/howtouse.md

 #### Overview
-##### This Shiny application is designed to show how compulsory wearing of seat belts decresed fatal accidents in Great Britain.
+##### This Shiny application is designed to show how compulsory wearing of seat belts decreased fatal accidents in Great Britain.
 You can see time series plot(1969-1984) and amont of changes after law introduction(on 31 Jan 1983).
 This application consists of 4 pages selected by tab.

 #### Plot tab
 ##### Plot page consists of two inputs, one plot and one statistic data.